Abu Ayyub al-Masri: Move to Iraq

-After the American invasion of Afghanistan, al-Masri went to Iraq via the United Arab Emirates in 2002, according to the subsequent account given by his widow.
+After the 2001 U.S. invasion of Afghanistan, al-Masri went to Iraq via the United Arab Emirates in 2002, according to a later account by his widow.
 He lived initially in Baghdad's Karrada, then in the Amiriya fainal, and then al-Jadida, where he took charge of al-Qaeda's operations in the southern part of the country.
-The United States military said that Masri "helped draw other insurgent groups into al-Qaeda’s fold."
+The United States military said that al-Masri "helped draw other insurgent groups into al-Qaeda’s fold."
 DefenseLINK News reported that Masri "helped establish the Baghdad cell of al-Qaeda in early 2003".
-Soon after, he "worked the ‘rat line’ down the Euphrates River Valley supplying suicide bombers via Syria."
-After the US-led invasion, the family left Baghdad for Diyala to the north.
-Hasna related "The two-storey house where we were was hit in a US air raid.
-Then, one of the men was killed but my husband and I were able to escape to Fallujah" [the Sunni Arab town west of Baghdad that was at the time a bastion of the anti-US insurgency]. al-Masri participated in the major 2004 battle of Fallujah.
-After US troops stormed the town in November 2004, the family moved again, this time to the town of Abu Ghraib, on the western outskirts of the capital.
+Soon after, he "worked the ‘rat line’ down the Euphrates river valley, supplying suicide bombers via Syria."

+After the U.S.-led 2003 invasion of Iraq, the family left Baghdad for Diyala to the north.
+Hussein later recalled: "The two-storey house where we were was hit in a U.S. air raid.
+Then, one of the men was killed but my husband and I were able to escape to Fallujah", the Sunni city that was, at the time, a bastion of the anti-U.S. Iraqi insurgency.
+Al-Masri participated in the major 2004 Battle of Fallujah.
+After U.S. troops stormed the town in November 2004, the family moved to Abu Ghraib.
 In 2007, al-Masri and his family moved to the Lake Tharthar area.
-"We were changing houses the whole time, right up to his death," claimed Hasna.
+Hussein claimed: "We were changing houses the whole time, right up to his death".

-Killings allegedly committed by al-Masri
+Alleged killings

-In a text posted online, al-Qaeda in Iraq claimed that Abu Hamza al-Muhajir personally killed two U.S. Army soldiers who disappeared after an ambush in Iraq on 16 June 2006, as a means of "making his presence felt."
+In a text posted online, al-Qaeda in Iraq claimed that al-Masri personally killed two U.S. Army soldiers who disappeared after an ambush in Iraq on 16 June 2006, as a means of "making his presence felt."
 Their bodies were later found mutilated and booby-trapped in Yusufiyah, Iraq, on 19 June 2006.

-On 20 September 2006, Abu Hamza al-Muhajir claimed responsibility for personally killing Turkish hostage Murat Yuce, whose execution was captured in a video first released in August 2004.
-Murat Yuce was killed with three gunshot wounds to the head.
-He had been kidnapped in late July 2004, along with Turk co-worker Aytullah Gezmen, who was released in September 2004.
+On 20 September 2006, al-Masri claimed responsibility for personally killing Turkish hostage Murat Yuce, whose execution by gunshots was captured in a video released in August 2004.
+He had been kidnapped in late July 2004 by Jama'at al-Tawhid wal-Jihad, along with Turk co-worker Aytullah Gezmen, who was released in September 2004.